-19.1.2.
-Design Research and Construction Support
+19.1.2 Design Research and Construction Support

-Design Research and Construction Support wing acts as a Nodal Agency for the following schemes: -
+Design Research and Construction Support wing acts as a Nodal Agency for the following schemes: - distress etc. that may occur in the irrigation structures.

 - Repair, Renovation and Restoration of water bodies - Desilting of Dams in the State - Coastal Protection Works under Integrated Coastal Zone Management Project